All the Wars

 All the Wars is a studio album by the British alternative rock band the Pineapple Thief, released in 2012.

 Production

 A choir and a 22-piece string section appear on the album.

 Critical reception

-Record Collector wrote that frontman Brice Soord's songs "aren’t mere entertainments; they’re demanding pieces, both muscular and intricate, concerned with conflicts and dislocation, charting personal battles drawn out on large canvases."
+Record Collector wrote that frontman Bruce Soord's songs "aren’t mere entertainments; they’re demanding pieces, both muscular and intricate, concerned with conflicts and dislocation, charting personal battles drawn out on large canvases."
 The Bristol Post deemed the album "hugely impressive."